History of Ivanka Trump in Timeline

 In 2007, Ivanka Trump formed a partnership with Dynamic Diamond Corp. to create Ivanka Trump Fine Jewelry.

-2007: Featured in Vanity Fair's International Best Dressed Hall of Fame List
+2007: Vanity Fair's International Best Dressed Hall of Fame List

 In 2007, Ivanka Trump was featured in Vanity Fair's annual International Best Dressed Hall of Fame List.

-In 2008, Ivanka Trump and Jared Kushner broke up due to the objections of Kushner's parents but reconciled.
+In 2008, Ivanka Trump and Jared Kushner broke up due to the objections of Kushner's parents.

-2008: Featured in Vanity Fair's International Best Dressed Hall of Fame List
+2008: Vanity Fair's International Best Dressed Hall of Fame List

 In 2008, Ivanka Trump was featured in Vanity Fair's annual International Best Dressed Hall of Fame List.

-In July 2009, Ivanka Trump converted to Orthodox Judaism after studying with Elie Weinstock from the Modern Orthodox Ramaz School and took the Hebrew name "Yael".
+In July 2009, Ivanka Trump, raised as a Presbyterian Christian, converted to Orthodox Judaism after studying with Elie Weinstock from the Modern Orthodox Ramaz School.
+She took the Hebrew name "Yael".

-On October 25, 2009, Ivanka Trump married Jared Kushner in a Jewish ceremony.
+On October 25, 2009, Ivanka Trump and Jared Kushner reconciled and married in a Jewish ceremony.

 2009: Marriage to Jared Kushner and Conversion to Judaism